 When starting XARELTO®, it takes 2–4 hours for it to reach its full blood-thinning effect, and it leaves your system more quickly than warfarin—typically in about 24 hours.
 Compared to warfarin, which can take 3–4 days to reach its full blood-thinning effect and up to 7 days to leave your system, XARELTO® may be a more convenient option for people who plan to have surgery or surgical dental procedures.

-An agent to reverse the anti-factor Xa activity of XARELTO® is available.
+An agent to reverse the anti-factor Xa activity of XARELTO® is available in emergency situations under the direction of a healthcare provider.
 This agent may not always be necessary, since XARELTO® starts and stops working relatively quickly, which can help your healthcare professional manage your treatment if you plan to have surgery or surgical dental procedures.
 Do not stop taking XARELTO® without talking to the healthcare professional who prescribes it for you.

 XARELTO® was developed together by Janssen and Bayer.
 They continue to develop XARELTO® to treat and help reduce the risk of blood clot–related events in different conditions.